3 Ways to Maximize Your Facility’s Disinfectant Supply During a Shortage [VIDEO]

 Although a change in disinfecting procedures is not ideal, it is an option to maintain your cleaning and disinfecting regimen and allow you to maximize your disinfectant during a shortage.

-While EBP is not immune to supply shortages, we are committed to helping you combat the spread of Coronavirus throughout your facility.
+While EBP and other Imperial Dade locations are not immune to supply shortages, we are committed to helping you combat the spread of Coronavirus throughout your facility.